 Today, due to outstanding public relations efforts, the Dubuque Regional Humane Society has reached household word status in the tri-state area.
 A dedicated staff of 30 individuals operate the shelter, open to the public 7 days a week, and provide a myriad of services (see sidebar).
-Through regular community outreach programs, including regular spots on local radio and TV, the adoption program is running at record levels while fundraisers like "Scruffy Scuffle", Annual Garage Sale Extravaganza and the Annual Fall Auction have created positive awareness to the society's mission.
+Through regular community outreach programs, including regular spots on local radio and TV, the adoption program is running at record levels while fundraisers like "Scruffy Scuffle", Annual Garage Sale Extravaganza and the "Tails at Twilight" fall gala have created positive awareness to the society's mission.

 Thanks to the vision of the Board of Directors, today's society is more regional and national in its scope than at any time in its history.
 It has contracts with numerous area cities and counties to provide humane services.
 In 1997, the shelter was chosen as one of the top six humane operations in the country.